jahskee/RxJS/README.md

-# Useful javascript code techniques using RxJS
+# Useful code techniques using RxJS